ZalithLauncher/ZalithWebsite/en/docs/control2_help/overview.md

 The control layout functions as a layer of virtual buttons, allowing you to interact with the game.
 If you don’t have external peripherals such as a physical keyboard, mouse, or controller and can only play via a touchscreen, you must learn how to use the control layout.

-This document is intended for beginners and avoids advanced operations as much as possible — perfect for newcomers!
+This guide is beginner-friendly and avoids advanced operations, so new players can follow along safely.

 ## Managing Control Layouts